• Skip to primary navigation

 If it’s not long enough to fit over your casserole, cut a slice of the second puff pastry and use that to cover the rest of the dish.
 Each Schar gluten-free puff pastry packaging comes with two sheets of puff pastry.

-You’ll then bake the casserole for about 25 minutes in a 400º oven until the top starts to brown and the filling is bubbling.
+You’ll then bake the casserole for about 25 minutes in a 400º F oven until the top starts to brown and the filling is bubbling.
 Watch it carefully to ensure it doesn’t burn.
 The puff pastry is sensitive to heat.

 Just look at this beautiful gluten-free chicken pot pie.
 I bet you haven’t had this is soooo long!

-Gluten-Free chicken pot pie overhead image with slice taken out of casserole dish
+dairy-free and gluten-Free chicken pot pie overhead image with slice taken out of casserole dish

 How Does It Taste?